jgitlin-p21/chef-server/src/oc_erchef/README.md

 # Chef 11

-In Chef 11, the `erchef` project held the equivalent code for the Open Source Chef Server.
+In Chef 11, the `erchef` project held the equivalent code for the Open Source CINC Server.
 In Chef 12, the Enterprise and Open Source Chef Server code-bases merged and this became the main repository.

 ## License